Slow Down, Observe, Discover and See.

 Weather: skies, clouds, sunrises/sunsets, storms, rainbows.

-Skills you will be taught:
+Skills you will be taught throughout the year:

 How to sketch in the field, diagramming, event recording, sound recording